-- Moisten your coffee 2.5 pounds of grounds.
+- Moisten your 2.5 pounds of coffee grounds.

 - Mix half a pound (250g) of sawdust into the grounds.
 If you are not using pre-mixed sawdust and spores; add your self-collected mushroom spores now.
 Mix it all up very well.

-- Place the ground-sawdusty-spore mixture into your growing container.
+- Place the coffee ground-sawdusty-spore mixture into your growing container.
 It could be a mushroom propagator designed for this, a bucket with cling film over it, or even just a freezer bag.
 Make sure there are a few air holes, half a centimeter in diameter, to allow fresh air in.

 Each species of mushroom takes different lengths of time to grow.
 Some need to even be kept at particular temperatures, humilities, and such.
 If you’re not growing something easy, like oyster mushrooms, you’ll need to do your research on that particular species.

 In the case of oyster mushrooms, expect to see white patches begin to bud in about 2 weeks to 1 month.